renovatebot/renovate/docs/usage/self-hosted-configuration.md

 This configuration will be applied after all other environment variables so that it can be used to override defaults.

+## dockerCacheVolume

+Create and mount volume for manager cache files.
+Will be removed after repository processing.

 ## dockerChildPrefix

 Adds a custom prefix to the default Renovate sidecar Docker containers name and label.